 Area Guide: Leeds

-When it comes to northern powerhouses, they don’t come much bigger than Leeds.
-But there’s much more to this Yorkshire city than industry and economy.
-In this Leeds guide, we’ll tell you everything you need to know about the city, where to live and how much it costs to buy a property.
+Ranked the 10th most liveable city in England, Leeds is a great place to live.
+In this guide, we’ll tell you everything you need to know about the city, where to live and how much it costs to buy a property.
 We’ll also highlight the city’s best schools, pubs and restaurants, and showcase the area’s superb transport links.

-Just outside the city’s ring road to the north west, Horsforth has remained one of Leeds’ most popular suburbs for many, many years.
-The town has great transport links into Leeds city centre and is home to some of the city’s best schools, making it a hugely popular area for families.
+Just outside the city's ring road, Horsforth benefits from great transport links and some of the best schools in the area, making it a popular area to live for families.

 Like Horsforth, Chapel Allerton is one of Leeds’ most popular suburbs with young families.
 And with the city centre just a 10-minute drive away, it’s also superbly located for city workers looking for an easy commute.

 Home to Yorkshire County Cricket Club, trendy suburb Headingley boasts great transport links making it popular with students and professional couples.

 Just outside the city ring road to the north, Alwoodley is one of the most affluent areas of Leeds.
 The properties that flank the golf clubs of Sand Moor and Moortown are among the area’s finest.

 Average property price: £336,254

 Despite being just nine miles from Leeds city centre, Bramhope can feel like a world away from the hustle and bustle of the city.
 The village is nestled in rural West Yorkshire, just south of the Nitterdale Area of Outstanding Natural Beauty, so if rural tranquillity is on your wish list, Bramhope is definitely an area you should consider.